benjamin-croker/rainhard/README.md

-# rainhard
+# Rainhard
-Simple blogging site built on Django
+Rainhard is a simple blogging site built on Django.

 ## TODO
 - [x] Basic model setup